SuperDude36/WelcomeMessage/README.md

 # WelcomeMessage
-Welcome The players to your server!
+Welcome The players to your server by sending them a welcome message!
-##What it does?
-everyone knows it gives a welcome message :P !
 ##Notice
 Code:
->`message: Your Welcome
+>`message: Welcome, {player}!`
-owner-name: YourName //Put ~ to disable Owner Join Message`